syncfusion-content/flutter-docs/Flutter/sparkline/getting-started.md

 {% highlight dart %}

-    import 'package:syncfusion_flutter_charts/charts.dart';
+    import 'package:syncfusion_flutter_charts/sparkcharts.dart';

 {% endhighlight %}

-## Initialize chart
+## Initialize spark charts

-Once the package has been imported, initialize the sparkline chart as a child of any widget.
+Once the package has been imported, initialize the spark charts as a child of any widget.
 Here, as we are rendering Line chart, initialize [`SfSparkLineChart`]() widget as a child of Container widget.

 {% highlight dart %}